CBS Blues Sunday June 4, 2023 Doors@ 6:30PM, The King Bees at 7. NO JAM

 1917 – The United States enters World War I. Military and economic mobilization starts the great internal migration of African-America and exposes American troops to blues music, causing a blues music explosion.

 1920 - The first recording of a solo African American was Mamie Smith's 1920 rendition of Perry Bradfords 'Crazy Blues.
 It sold over 1,000,000 copies in the first year.

-1920 - Rural AFrican Americans began migrating to the urban centers thus defining Blues as an individual art form.
+1920 - Rural African Americans began migrating to the urban centers thus defining Blues as an individual art form.
 Prior to this Blues had just been seen as the music of the rural Mississippi delta.

 1920 - Big Bill Broonzy, a Mississipi bluesman, moved to the city of Chicago with his parents in the year of 1920 and packed his heritage with him.
 He is a key contributer in starting the Chicago Blues genre and popularizing it.